Dulwich Picture Gallery | South London Art Gallery

 Current exhibitions include Cutting Edge, a look at modernist British printmaking from the 1930s, and Pissarro In Dulwich, a small installation celebrating the 400th anniversary of the founding of Dulwich College with a selection of paintings painted by Camille Pissarro back in 1871.

 They also host a variety of talks and events, sometimes focused on the current collections, otherwise just interesting stuff with interesting people loosely linked to the arts.
 Currently they’ve got a lecture series called Our Future: Ideas on Tomorrow’s World running until December, where author Lady Antonia Fraser and journalist and analyst Jonathan Fenby have been invited to ponder how to the world will look a generation from now, looking at social change, culture, the media, and ethics.

 Proper brain fodder.

 NOTE: Dulwich Picture Gallery is open Tues-Sun 10am-5pm (last entry 4.30pm).
 It’s closed Mon (except bank holidays).
-Adult tickets for the permanent collection are £9.
-The ticket price for the temporary exhibitions vary.
+Adult tickets for the permanent collection are £9, and the ticket price for the temporary exhibitions varies.
 Both can be booked via their website here.
 The Dulwich Picture Gallery Cafe is open Tues-Sun 8.30am-5pm and Sun 9am-5pm.

 Dulwich Picture Gallery | Gallery Road, Dulwich, SE21 7AD